 Top Message

-- Place sustainability at the core of our management issues – Review of the first year of the Mid-Term Management Plan
+- Promoted sustainability as the core of our growth strategy – Review of the second year of the Mid-Term Management Plan

 * Volatility, Uncertainty, Complexity, and Ambiguity